willvida/Learning-Projects/README.md

 # Learning-Projects
-In this repository I collect most of my learning projects that I have as either a hobby projects or through programming courses.
+In this repository I collect most of my learning projects that I have built either as a hobby projects or through various courses.

 ## OVERVIEW OF PROJECTS: